Gluten free pumpkin brownies, with pumpkin butter baked right in, topped with easy homemade pumpkin spice marshmallows

 You can leave off the fresh homemade marshmallows, but why would you want to do that?
-Stop freaking out that I’m asking you to cook sugar!
-Halloween is coming, for crying out loud.
-And all you really need is a super simple candy/deep fry thermometer.
-And anyway, deep frying is something you’re gonna wanna do once you get your copy of Bakes Bread.
-The glazed yeast-raised donuts on page 151 are a sight to behold—and even better to eat.
+Don't worry that I'm asking you to cook sugar!
+All you really need is a super simple candy/deep fry thermometer.

 These brownies are based on my recipe for gluten free super fudgy brownies, but I actually think I like this recipe better.
 And not just because of the pumpkin.
 It's hard to explain.